florenciacomuzzi/k8s-environment-terraform/README.md

 ---

-## Testing
-These modules were _tested_ in a GCP project created for this assignment.
-A budget of $100 was set.
-The `main` branch represents the production environment and is currently up.

----

 ## Networking
 The network setup is unknown.
-In a real scenario, there is careful planning of IP address ranges for services, pods, and load balancers.
+In a real scenario, there is careful planning of IP address ranges for services, pods, and load balancers with each in its own subnet.

 ---